Approved: Council 7 April 1997 (Resolution 97/2/21)

 12.6 If conciliation is achieved the conciliator may suggest appropriate follow-up actions in order to monitor the situation.

-12.7 If no resolution occurs, the complainant in discussion with the Director: Human Resources may choose one of the following options:
+12.7 If no resolution occurs, the complainant in discussion with the Executive Director: People, Talent and Culture may choose one of the following options:

 13.1 At this stage, the complainant is required to detail the nature of the grievance in writing.

 13.2 Investigation will not proceed unless the complainant consents to their identity being known to the respondent.

 13.3 The conciliator will investigate the grievance acting at all times to make appropriate allowance for the rights and concerns of both the complainant and the respondent in line with the principles of natural justice.

 13.4 The conciliator will inform the respondent of the allegation.
 The intention and purpose of the conciliation process will be emphasised.13.5 The respondent will be advised of the: